2025-06-26

 Dance Training Support Program

-The Dancer Training Support Program is implemented to assist dancers, choreographers, and rehearsal directors in financing a portion of their dance training costs.
-It aims to improve the socio-economic conditions of dance professionals in Quebec.
+The Dance Training Support Program is established to assist dancers, choreographers, and rehearsal directors in covering a portion of their dance training costs.
+Its objective is to improve the socio-economic conditions of dance professionals in Quebec.

 Program Objectives:

-• Support physical training efforts to meet the demands of being a performer, choreographer or rehearsal director
+• Encourage physical training efforts required to meet the demands of the professions of performer, choreographer, and rehearsal director.

-• Alleviate the financial burden of training activities on individuals in these professions.
+• Alleviate the financial burden associated with training activities that weighs on individuals working in these professions.

-Review the terms of the Dancer Training Support Program.
+• Review the terms and conditions of the Dance Training Support Program

 Who is eligible for the Program?